-6.3.9 Campus Security
+6.3.9 Community Safety

-The Campus Security team works 24 hours a day, 7 days a week, 365 days a year to support the University community by ensuring there is a safe, secure and friendly environment for students, staff and visitors.
+The Community Safety team (formerly Campus Security) works 24 hours a day, 7 days a week, 365 days a year to support the University community by ensuring there is a safe, secure and friendly environment for students, staff and visitors.

-If you have any queries about security on campus, you can email: campussecurity@warwick.ac.uk.
-You can also phone the Campus Security team on 024 765 22083.
+If you have any queries about security on campus, you can email: Community.Safety@warwick.ac.uk.
+You can also phone the Community Safety team on 024 765 22083.

-In an emergency on campus, phone 024 765 22222 and in an emergency offcampus phone 999, which will take you through to external emergency services.
+In an emergency on campus, phone 024 765 22222 and in an emergency off-campus phone 999, which will take you through to external emergency services.

-Students should always call Campus Security for emergency response requirements, i.e. first aid/ambulance/fire, safety and security issues on and off campus, mental health aid, pastoral care, facility support, outdoor event applications and entertainment support including external speaker events.
+Students should always call Community Safety for emergency response requirements, i.e. first aid/ambulance/fire, safety and security issues on and off campus, mental health aid, pastoral care, facility support, outdoor event applications and entertainment support including external speaker events.

-The Campus Security contact phone numbers can be found on the back of student and staff ID cards.
+The Community Safety contact phone numbers can be found on the back of student and staff ID cards.